-THE REMEMBRANCE WARRIOR
+THE STAND UP WARRIOR

-THE CHIP WARRIOR
+THE FEAR WARRIOR

-THE DISPASSIONATE WARRIOR
+THE CLARITY WARRIOR

-WARRIOR OF COURAGE
+THE WARRIOR OF INTENTION

 In LINGO, serial entrepreneur, business coach, and host of Creative Warriors podcast, Jeffrey Shaw reveals how to make your business irresistible to your ideal customers by speaking their Secret Language.